-Centella asiatica is known as Brahma-manduki, Mandukaparni in Sanskrit and Brahmi in Hindi.
+Centella asiatica is known as Brahma-manduki, Mandukaparni in Sanskrit, and Brahmi in Hindi.
 Nowadays it is commonly known as Gotu Kola.
 It is a medicinal plant found in marshy places throughout India up to 600 meters.
-For medicinal purpose the leaves of the plant are used.
+For the medicinal purpose the leaves of the plant is used.

 Table of Contents

-This herb is a tonic for brain.
-Traditionally it is used for treating brain disorders, skin diseases, neural disorders and insomnia due to its adaptogen, central nervous system relaxant, sedative, antibiotic, detoxifier, blood-purifier, laxative, diuretic, emmenagogue properties.
+This herb is a tonic for the brain.
+Traditionally it is used for treating brain disorders, skin diseases, neural disorders, and insomnia due to its adaptogen, central nervous system relaxant, sedative, antibiotic, detoxifier, blood-purifier, laxative, diuretic, emmenagogue properties.

-In Unani, it is generally used in treatment of skin diseases, leprosy and syphilis.
+In Unani, it is generally used in the treatment of skin diseases, leprosy, and syphilis.
 The leaves are given to improve memory.
-The plant is used both internally and externally for medicinal purpose.
+The plant is used both internally, and externally for medicinal purpose.

 - Kingdom: Plantae – Plants